COVID-19 and pregnancy

 Having an ultrasound at BMI

-You many bring one support person to your appointment.
-Children under the age of 16 are not permitted.
+You many bring a support person to your appointment.

 What to expect when you attend appointments